To find your direction at night, you only need to find the ‘North Star’ (Polaris). It will be in the direction of “true north”.

 Note: The position of the Big Dipper around the North Star depends on the time of night and the month of the year.
 The following image illustrates this…

-An alternate way to find the North Star
+Other ways to find the North Star at night

 The constellation ‘Cassiopeia’ is located on the opposite side of the North Star from the Big Dipper.
 It is a ‘W’ shaped constellation with 5 stars.